 This Brioche Loaf Bread Recipe turns out an enriched yeast dough that is soft and buttery with a nice tender crumb.

 If brioche is on the menu, you bet I’m ordering it.
 Brioche’s enriched yeast dough gets its color and flavor from the amount of butter and eggs in the recipe.
 While this bread requires quite a bit of effort and patience, I believe it’s well worth the trouble.

 Brioche is wonderful as is.
 I could eat endless slices of this bread at room temperature.
 It’s also fabulous toasted with a little jam or nut butter.
 It’s fantastic used in bread pudding recipes.

 Allow the brioche to cool to room temperature before slicing.
-The bread needs time to rebuild it’s structure.
+The bread needs time to rebuild its structure.
 If you slice the brioche while it’s warm, you’ll end up with squished, gummy slices.
 Have patience and you will be rewarded!

-Brioche Bread Loaf
+Brioche Loaf Bread

-- 1/2 tablespoons active dry yeast
+- 1/2 tablespoon active dry yeast

 - 2 tablespoons granulated white sugar

-- 3 large Eggland's Best Eggs, room temperature
+- 3 large eggs, at room temperature

-- 1 teaspoon kosher salt
+- 1 teaspoon Kosher salt

-- 2 cups + 2 tablespoons all-purpose flour
+- 2 cups + 2 tablespoons all purpose flour

-- 1 large Eggland's Best Egg
+- 1 large egg

-- pinch of kosher salt
+- pinch of Kosher salt

 - 1 teaspoon water